-Despite large-scale consolidation in the healthcare industry, Bristol-Myers Squibb has remained for the most part on the sidelines, avoiding transformational mega-deals in favour of smaller bolt-ons, primarily in the biopharma sector.
-Once the world's #1 drug company, it has steadily been pushed down the rankings by mergers or aggressive growth among its competitors.
-During the 1990s, it sold off several of its non-core lines, followed in 2001 by its central Clairol business (to Procter & Gamble) as well as half of its medical devices portfolio, in order to concentrate on medicines.
+Despite large-scale consolidation in the healthcare industry, Bristol-Myers Squibb has until recently remained for the most part on the sidelines, avoiding transformational mega-deals in favour of smaller bolt-ons, primarily in the biopharma sector.
+These various acquisitions have been left to operate with partial independence to form what the group describes as a "string-of-pearls" strategy.
+A change of strategy led to a mammoth deal in early 2019 to acquire rival biopharma developer Celgene for around $74bn.
+That deal completed towards the end of the year, becoming one of the biggest-ever acquisitions in healthcare history.
+A key obstacle to regulatory approval was overcome with an agreement to sell Celgene's psoriasis drug Otezla to Amgen.
+Once the world's #1 drug company, BMS has steadily been pushed down the rankings by mergers or aggressive growth among its competitors.
+During the 1990s, it sold off several of its non-core lines, followed in 2001 by its central Clairol business (to Procter & Gamble) as well as half of its medical devices portfolio, to concentrate on medicines.
 Several other non-core units were sold or spun off in 2008 and 2009, most significantly the Mead Johnson nutritionals division.
-Because of its size, BMS is regarded as a potential takeover target.
-The group entered tentative merger negotiations in 2007 with Sanofi, the developer of its best-selling product, Plavix, which alone accounted for around a third of revenues in 2011.
-However, no agreement was reached.
-Plavix lost its patent towards the end of 2012, and several other important patents end in 2014 and 2015, creating a significant challenge for BMS's future performance.
+As a result, because of its size, BMS has often been regarded as a potential takeover target.
+The group entered tentative merger negotiations in 2007 with Sanofi, the developer of what was then its best-selling product, Plavix.
+However, no agreement was reached, and Plavix lost its patent towards the end of 2012.
+Several other important patents ended in 2014 and 2015, but the push into biopharma has helped restore the group's product pipeline.
+For several years it has enjoyed considerable success with the cancer drug Opdivo, sales of which peaked in 2019 at $7.2bn.
+However, revenues began to decline for the first time during the year as a result of fierce competition with rival Keytruda (from Merck).
+As a result, Opdivo was leapfrogged as BMS's top-seller by thrombosis treatment Eliquis, which jumped by almost a quarter to $7.9bn.
+Other blockbusters in 2019 were arthritis drug Orencia ($3.0bn), and cancer products Sprycel ($2.1bn) and Yervoy ($1.5bn).
+Celgene's Revlimid contributed sales of $1.3bn in just the two months after it was acquired by BMS.
+Full year sales were over $11bn.
+Including the part-year contribution from Celgene, BMS's revenues rose 16% in 2019 to a best-ever $26.2bn, with net income of $3.4bn.
+Giovanni Caforio is CEO.

 Which agencies handle advertising for Bristol-Myers Squibb?
 Find out more from Adbrands Account Assignments.